mbMosman/mbmosman.github.io/_vizmedia/_template.md

     number:   # number of episodes
     season:   # if the show is broken into seasons, which is this part of
 status:     # current-first-time, current-new-season, rewatch, finished, not-finishing
-view-history:  # must order recent first
+view_history:  # must order recent first
   - start: # YYYY-MM-DD
     end:   # YYYY-MM-DD
 manga: # anime: {% link _manga/name-of-document.md %}